EvanCesanek/Ouvrai/README.md

 ### git

-- You probably have it, but you can make sure with `git --version`.
+- Check that you have git installed by running `git --version`.
 If not, get it from https://git-scm.com.

 ### Node.js